martingeew/llm_sentiment/README.md

 - The overall tone or stance
 - In central banking: "Hawkish" (tightening) vs "Dovish" (easing)

+**Chunking**
+- Breaking a large job into smaller pieces
+- **Why necessary**: OpenAI limits how much work you can queue at once (90,000 tokens)
+- Like a restaurant kitchen that can only accept 10 orders at a time - you need to submit in batches
+- In this project: 311 speeches split into 17 chunks (~18 speeches each)
+- Each chunk stays under the 90,000 token limit

 ### Common Issues & Solutions

 **Issue**: `OPENAI_API_KEY not found`